DMacMakes/dmacdocs/content/en/torrens/ise102/week6/index.md

 * Make **entire** slots game **app** (too monolithic)

 * Make a **menu**
   * Show menu w cash total
   * Get Choice
   * Go to sub-screen or quit

 * Make the slots **game part**
   * Show cash
-    * Get user bet
+  * Get user bet, check it
   * Take away bet
   * show 3 random numbers 2-7
   * Check for wins
   * Calculate winnings
   * Display win/loss info
   * Return to menu.

 * Make **credits** part
   * Show credits (think film credits: who made what)
   * Return to menu

 * Make **quitting** part
   * Tell them how they did
   * Thank them or pick on them.

 That's still a lot to do, but we don't have to do it all at once.